jjnguy/tech-careers-1.0-pair-programming/README.md

 *********
 ```

-Input could either be hard-coded, or user supplied via a file of command line, etc.
+Thoughts: Input could either be hard-coded, or user supplied via a file of command line, etc. To add difficulty to the problem, you could ask the user if they'd like their words let aligned or right aligned.
+(Center aligned for even more difficulty.)

 ## Hard